CSAT, NPS, & CES: A Breakdown of Need-to-Know Customer Satisfaction Metrics

 To calculate your CSAT, you’ll divide the number of satisfied customers (4’s and 5’s) by the number of unsatisfied customers (3’s and below).
 Then multiply by 100 to get the percentage of satisfied customers relative to unsatisfied customers.

-[(# of satisfied customers) / (# of unsatisfied customers)] x 100 = CSAT
+_ [(# of satisfied customers) / (# of unsatisfied customers)] x 100 = CSAT_

 Analyzing CSAT and Making Improvements